 For example, in New South Wales sex work is decriminalised (since 1990).
 Scarlet Alliances states this was “lobbied for by sex workers throughout the world as the only model of sex industry regulation that supports sex workers health and safety and human rights."

 In South Australia, sex work is Criminalised through the Summary offences Act and the Law Consolidation Act, though efforts are directed at Law reform, this is quite a slow and frustrating process.
 Visit SIN for more information.

 Sex work is legal in Queensland, however it is regulated.
 RespectQLD is working hard towards full decriminalisation.
 They quote: "Many Queensland laws are not workable and criminalise basic sex worker safety strategies.
 It is the position of Respect Inc that full decriminalisation is the best legal framework for sex workers in Queensland.”
 Please see resources for more information regarding regulations.

 Victoria is in a similar position, legal however regulated.
-Providers are required to have an SWA licence number.
-There are also other regulations to adibe by, please see resources for more information.
+There are some regulations to abide by, please see resources for more information.

-Western Australia is legal and goverend under 'The Prostitutiuon Act 2000', with other offences in the Criminal Code.
+Western Australia is legal and governed under 'The Prostitution Act 2000', with other offences in the Criminal Code.
 Some offences include living off the earnings of a sex worker, and soliciting sex in public.
 Visit Scarlet Alliance for more information.

 In Tasmania sex work is legal if no more than two workers work together, however brothels are criminalised.
 Sex work is regulated by 'The Sex Industry Offences Act 2005'.
 Please visit Scarlet Alliance for more information.